peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Markov_Chain_Monte_Carlo></a>
 #### Markov-Chain Monte Carlo

 [**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) is a family of algorithms for sampling many random numbers from a probability distribution by building a _Markov chain_ of random values that build on each other until they converge to the given distribution.
-In general, however, these random numbers will have a statistical _dependence_ on each other, and it takes an unknown time for the chain to converge (which is why techniques such as "thinning" -- skipping random numbers -- or "burn-in" -- skipping iterations before sampling -- are often employed).
+In general, however, these random numbers will have a statistical _dependence_ on each other, and it takes an unknown time for the chain to converge (which is why techniques such as "thinning" -- keeping only every Nth sample -- or "burn-in" -- skipping iterations before sampling -- are often employed).
 MCMC can also estimate the distribution's sampling domain for other samplers, such as rejection sampling (above).

 MCMC algorithms<sup>[**(61)**](#Note61)</sup> include _Metropolis&ndash;Hastings_, _slice sampling_, and _Gibbs sampling_ (see also the [**Python sample code**](https://peteroupc.github.io/randomgen.zip)).
 The latter is special in that it uses not a PDF, but two or more distributions, each of which uses a random number from the previous distribution (_conditional distributions_), that converge to a _joint distribution_.